Computer Vision Syndrome

 - neck and shoulder pain.

 Treatment of Digital Eye Fatigue

-Any vision discomfort can diagnosed through a comprehensive eye examination at your local Eyecare Plus Optometrist.
+Any vision discomfort can be diagnosed through a comprehensive eye examination at your local Durkin & Black Eyecare Plus Optometrist.

 In some cases, individuals who do not require the use of eyeglasses for other daily activities may benefit from glasses prescribed specifically for computer use.
 In addition, persons already wearing glasses may find their current prescription does not provide optimal vision for viewing a computer.

-Specific lens designs, lens tints or coatings may help to maximize visual abilities and comfort.
+Specific lens designs, lens tints or coatings may help to maximise visual abilities and comfort.